OpenStuder/OpenStuder.github.io/websocket.md

 ### Error

-If a client sends a malformed message to the gateway or the gateway is in an invalid state (mostly because of missing authorization), the gateway sends an <strong class="error">Error</strong>
+If a client sends a malformed message to the gateway, or the gateway is in an invalid state (mostly because of missing authorization), the gateway sends an <strong class="error">Error</strong>
 message to the client.

 <div class="ws-api-doc error">